tc39/proposal-async-explicit-resource-management/README.md

 # ECMAScript Async Explicit Resource Management

+**ECMAScript Async Explicit Resource Management has been subsumed by the [ECMAScript Explicit Resource Management Proposal](https://github.com/tc39/proposal-explicit-resource-management).
+Further discussion should occur in that repository.**

 This proposal relates to async functionality deferred from the original [Explicit Resource Management][using] proposal and shares the same motivations: